5.1 - Definition of objectives

 They are accompanied by intermediate milestones.

-For a specific business domain of an organisation (tertiary, production, mixed) certain ratios allow toassociate a relative intensity with the objectives, for example:
+For a specific activity sector of an organisation (tertiary, production, mixed) certain ratios allow toassociate a relative intensity to the objectives, for example:

 Last updated